JetBrains/teamcity-documentation/topics/teamcity-configuration-and-maintenance.md

 <td>

-Default VCS trigger quiet period:
+Default VCS trigger quiet period

 </td>

 <td>

 Set to 60 seconds by default.
 Specifies a period (in seconds) that TeamCity maintains between the moment the last VCS change is detected and a build is added into the queue.
 Can be overridden when [configuring VCS triggers](configuring-vcs-triggers.md).

 </td></tr></table>